BizzyOPS/RCLTD.IE/replit.md

 - **Component-Based CSS**: Modular and reusable CSS architecture.
 - **Accessibility-First**: WCAG 2.1 AA compliance with ARIA attributes.
 - **SEO Optimization**: Structured data and semantic markup.
-- **Security-by-Design**: Production-grade input sanitization and secure form handling (Sept 2025):
+- **Security-by-Design**: Production-grade input sanitization and secure form handling, utilizing a trusted data model, comprehensive escaping for dynamic strings, strict separation to prevent user input from parsing as HTML, and multiple validation layers.
+It is CodeQL Compliant.
-  - **Trusted Data Model**: Application HTML built from static, trusted `trainingData` definitions - no parsing of untrusted content
-  - **Comprehensive Escaping**: All dynamic strings (titles, descriptions, user input) flow through `escapeHtml()`/`escapeAttr()` before interpolation
-  - **No User Input to innerHTML**: Strict separation - user input is escaped as text, never parsed as HTML
-  - **Defense-in-Depth**: Multiple validation layers including client-side sanitization and server-side validation
-  - **CodeQL Compliant**: No regex backtracking, no innerHTML security warnings, no DOM reinterpretation issues

 ## System Design Choices
-- **Icon System**: Comprehensive custom PNG icon system with consistent sizing, coloring, drop-shadow effects, and aggressive transparency removal for seamless integration.
-This includes 48 professionally edited transparent PNG icon files.
+- **Icon System**: Comprehensive custom PNG icon system with consistent sizing, coloring, drop-shadow effects, and aggressive transparency removal.
 - **Image Optimization**: Images are optimized for multiple screen sizes.
-- **Homepage Hero Carousel (Oct 2025)**: Dynamic 40-second rotating background carousel showcasing 8 professional images (5 Unsplash stock + 3 authentic client photos) relevant to core services: industrial automation, electrical control panels, machine safety, panel building, industrial technology, control panel interior wiring, electrical cabinet terminal blocks, and technicians servicing equipment.
-Images cycle smoothly every 5 seconds using CSS keyframe animation with 12.5% intervals.
+- **Homepage Hero Carousel**: Dynamic 40-second rotating background carousel showcasing 8 professional images relevant to core services.
 - **Form Handling**: Department-specific email routing system with backend validation.
-- **Page Layouts**: Streamlined service page layouts removing hero sections and intros to immediately showcase content.
-Hero sections are consistently applied or removed across pages for a unified user experience.
+- **Page Layouts**: Streamlined service page layouts with consistent application or removal of hero sections for a unified user experience.
-- **Homepage Content Structure (Oct 2025)**: Streamlined homepage focusing on core value proposition with "Intelligent Automation Solutions" as hero title (teal accent color #10b981), updated statistics (1000+ projects delivered, 15+ years experience, 97% on-time delivery), "Trusted by Industry" section, "What We Do Best" capabilities overview, simplified About section, and core services showcase.
-Detailed company information (Industry Expertise, Technical Capabilities, Geographic Coverage, Partners) moved to dedicated About page for better information architecture.
+- **Homepage Content Structure**: Streamlined homepage focusing on core value proposition, updated statistics, "Trusted by Industry" section, capabilities overview, simplified About section, and core services showcase.
+Detailed company information is moved to the dedicated About page for improved information architecture.
-- **Hero Section Styling (Sept 2025)**: Black to navy to light gray gradient (`linear-gradient(180deg, #000000 0%, #0a1929 25%, #1e3a5f 50%, #4a5f7f 75%, #e5e7eb 100%)`) with sophisticated dual-layer hexagon pattern overlay applied to About, Services, Individual Service Pages (Automation, Safety, Design, Panel Building), Contact, Blog, and Store pages.
-The hexagon pattern uses color-coordinated tones (cyan/blue for dark gradient sections, gray/slate for lighter sections) that blend naturally with the background gradient.
-The pattern fades from visible (top) to transparent (bottom) with a mid-emphasis overlay layer for enhanced depth.
-Homepage and Safety Training maintain their unique hero styling.
+- **Hero Section Styling**: Sophisticated dual-layer hexagon pattern overlay with a black to navy to light gray gradient applied to most pages, blending with color-coordinated tones.
-- **Navigation System (Sept 2025)**: Auto-hide header that disappears on scroll down and reappears on scroll up.
-Mobile navigation menu is fully scrollable with enhanced dropdown visibility for all service pages.
+- **Navigation System**: Auto-hide header that disappears on scroll down and reappears on scroll up, with a fully scrollable mobile navigation menu.
-- **Services Page Design (Sept 2025)**: Clean modern layout with unified hero section (matching About/Store/Blog), 5 service cards in responsive grid, feature lists with checkmarks, teal branding throughout.
-Full mobile responsiveness with proper viewport scaling.
+- **Services Page Design**: Clean modern layout with a unified hero section, responsive grid for 5 service cards, and feature lists with checkmarks.
-- **Contact Page Design (Sept 2025)**: Modern split-screen B2B layout with unified hero section (matching About/Store/Blog), contact information on left (methods cards + office hours), simplified 5-field form on right (name, email, phone, service, message), trust/statistics section, and conversion-optimized minimal aesthetic matching CEMBRE-inspired design system.
-Fully responsive with mobile stacking.
+- **Contact Page Design**: Modern split-screen B2B layout with a unified hero section, contact information, a simplified 5-field form, and a trust/statistics section.

 # External Dependencies

 ## Third-Party Services
-- **Google Fonts**: Inter font family for consistent typography.
+- **Google Fonts**: Inter font family.
 - **Google Analytics**: For website analytics.
 - **Google Maps**: Embedded for business location services.